juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 years.
 In many cases, conducting an experiment involves four phases.

 * i.
 Establishing a hypothesis
-* ii. testing the hypothesis
+* ii.
+Testing the hypothesis
-* iii. analysing the data
+* iii.
+Analysing the data
-* iv. reporting the data.
+* iv.
+Reporting the data

 #### 4. Field Research